lili7642/Project-Course-Network-Usage-at-Home/LOG.md

 Samuel: 10:00-17:00 (7 hours)

 #### Friday 17/11
-Grouped by time, merged hostname with data.
+We experimented with grouping the data by time, as well as with k-means.
+We also merged some domain names from another file with the data.

-Jesper:
+Jesper: 4 h
 Linus:
 Markus:
 Samuel: 11:00-15:00 (4 hours)

 #### Monday 20/11
-DNS lookup using whois
+Automated DNS lookup using the python modules "ipwhois" and "socket".
+Resulting dataset now contains normalized timestamp in seconds, domain names and organization, in addition to original data.

 Jesper: 13:00-17:30 (4.5 hours)
 Linus: 13:00-17:30 (4.5 hours)